 Hosting an event can serve as the perfect marketing tool to attract attention to your company.
-And successful event marketing can help build your customer list, establish connections, and create buzz for your brand.
+And successful event management can help build your customer list, establish connections, and create buzz for your brand.

 Now more than ever, events are a great way for you to be creative in the way you build engagement with your brand.
 Even better, events are flexible and can be tailored to meet your needs.
 You can develop an event marketing plan to cater to the size, budget, and needs of your brand or cause.

 While hosting events can have huge payoffs, it’s important to provide prospective attendees with the right event details.
 This article will cover how to get started posting must-have information on your event website.

-Before building your event website, you have to hammer out the event details.
+Before building your event website, you have to hammer out the details.
 Think about what you hope to achieve with your event.
 Based on your goals, develop strategies for marketing your event.

-If you’re not sure where to start, use Constant Contact’s event marketing tools to ensure your event runs smoothly from beginning to end.
+If you’re not sure where to start, use Constant Contact’s event management tools to ensure your event runs smoothly from beginning to end.
 This marketing tool can help with everything from keeping track of registrations to processing customer payments, so you can focus on your business and hosting your greatest event yet.

 If you’re not sure how to build a website, consider using an easy-to-use website builder to create an aesthetically-pleasing and accessible website.